-- They are invasive plants in parts of North America (they are reputedly more aggressive in the northern section of their range than in the southern section).
+- They are invasive plants in parts of North America (they tend to spread more in the northern section of their range than in the southern section).

 Uses for These Fragrant Flowers in Landscaping

-One of the most fragrant plants, lily of the valley is the sort of ground cover that you may want in a border for a path of garden stepping stones wending its way through a remote corner of a large woodland garden.
+One of the most fragrant plants, lily of the valley is the sort of ground cover that you may want in a border for a path of garden stepping stones winding its way through a remote corner of a large woodland garden.
 Of course, those of us who live on small properties can only dream of that.
-But one may well picture oneself inhaling the sweet fragrance of lily of the valley wafting up as one strolls along such a path on a perfect May day.
+But even if you grow just a small patch of this ground cover in your yard, you can easily picture yourself smelling the sweet fragrance of lily of the valley as you stroll along such a dream path on a perfect May day.
 Other plants with very fragrant flowers include: